arabold/serverless-sentry-plugin/README.md

 ## Version History

+### 2.5.3

+- Increased number of parallel uploads of source map artifacts for better performance.

 ### 2.5.2

-- Upload multiple source maps artifacts in parallel for better performance.
+- Upload multiple source map artifacts in parallel for better performance.

 ### 2.5.1